Company in Denmark

 Business forms in Denmark

 When it comes to the forms of business in Denmark, the choices include sole proprietorship, joint stock company, general partnership, limited partnership, branch of a foreign company, cooperative associations, representative office of a foreign company or limited liability company.
 Before setting up a company, it is advisable to find out what the different types of business operation and activities consist of and choose the one that suits you best.
 Both domestic and foreign entities equally have access to all legal forms of doing business.
+When setting up a legal entity in Denmark, it's crucial to be mindful of the diverse tax structures applicable to different legal entities.
+Identifying the optimal alignment between company structure, business requirements, and the relevant taxation framework will establish a solid foundation for launching your business in Denmark.

 Sole trader (Enkeltmandsvirksomhed)